 Five things you can do to help

-With South West Water's massive £2 billion 'Clean Sweep' programme coming to an end, we're keen to do all we can to preserve and build upon the huge transformation it's made to the region's bathing water quality.
+Following South West Water's massive £2 billion 'Clean Sweep' programme, we're keen to do all we can to preserve and build upon the huge transformation it's made to the region's bathing water quality.
 We are working with the Environment Agency and local councils to tackle the problem of misconnections, which means pollution from the home often makes it inadvertently into rivers and sometimes onto local beaches.

 Customers can play their part in eliminating sewer blockages by observing the following ways to help.

 As an alternative to pouring fat, oil and grease down the sink, the best method is empty left over material into a container such as a fat trap.
 This sealable plastic tub collects fats and oils whilst it cools and solidifies.
 The contents can then be disposed of in the bin.
 For more information visit South West Water's website.